zachstronaut/quintessential-css-cube/README.md

 _Created by [@zacharyjohnson](http://twitter.com/zacharyjohnson) &mdash; [zachstronaut.com](http://www.zachstronaut.com/)_

 Hello web friend!
-The styles defined in `"src/qube.css"` provide you with an ideal way to create 3D CSS3 cubes that are exceptionally easy to work and extensible.
+The styles defined in `"src/qube.css"` provide you with an ideal way to create 3D CSS3 cubes that are exceptionally easy to work with and very extensible.

 ### Examples / Demo